Greenhouse gas emissions: Relevant greenhouse gases

-Carbon dioxide (CO_{2}), nitrous oxide (N_{2}O), methane, three groups of fluorinated gases (sulfur hexafluoride (SF_{6}), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs)) are the major anthropogenic greenhouse gases, and are regulated under the Paris Agreement.
+The major anthropogenic (human origin) sources of greenhouse gases are carbon dioxide (CO_{2}), nitrous oxide (N_{2}O), methane and three groups of fluorinated gases (sulfur hexafluoride (SF_{6}), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs, sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3)).
+Though the greenhouse effect is heavily driven by water vapor, human emissions of water vapor are not a significant contributor to warming.

-Although CFCs are greenhouse gases, they are regulated by the Montreal Protocol, which was motivated by CFCs' contribution to ozone depletion rather than by their contribution to global warming.
-Note that ozone depletion has only a minor role in greenhouse warming, though the two processes are sometimes confused in the media.
+Although CFCs are greenhouse gases, they are regulated by the Montreal Protocol which was motivated by CFCs' contribution to ozone depletion rather than by their contribution to global warming.
+Ozone depletion has only a minor role in greenhouse warming, though the two processes are sometimes confused in the media.
 In 2016, negotiators from over 170 nations meeting at the summit of the United Nations Environment Programme reached a legally binding accord to phase out hydrofluorocarbons (HFCs) in the Kigali Amendment to the Montreal Protocol.
+The use of CFC-12 (except some essential uses) has been phased out due to its ozone depleting properties.
+The phasing-out of less active HCFC-compounds will be completed in 2030.